 Explore the distinctive bridge over Likholefossen.
 The steel bridge crosses one of the many rapids in the Gaula River.
 From the bridge you can walk along the Fossestien River Path.

 St. Olaf's Church in Balestrand, built in 1897.
 Also called The English Church, it is built in the likeness of a stave church.

-The elongated wooden church by the Hestadfjord in Gaular is 13 metres long and 5.5 metres wide.
+The elongated wooden church by the Hestadfjord in Gaular is 42 feet long and 18 feet wide.
 Hestad Church was built in 1805 from materials salvaged from an older stave church.